ThomasTJdev/nim_homeassistant/CONTRIBUTING.md

 ## Packaging

-See the `#installpath` comments to update system paths before build.
+See the `#installpath` comments to update system paths before build and compile with `-d:systemInstall`.

 NimHA installs a dedicated Nimble package cache and runs Nim to build the modules.